 If you find placing a plate under your heels works well for you, investing in a pair of heeled squat shoes may be the right decision for your performance.

-I am a lifter who chooses to squat in squat shoes because I have the option available to me and I know my ankle mobility can be very unpredictable.
-Using shoes with a heel works on the same principle as squatting with plates under your heels, the difference is that shoes can offer a more permanent and reliable fix as well as one that’s acceptable in competition.
+I am a lifter who chooses to squat in squat shoes because I have the option available to me, and I know my ankle mobility can be very unpredictable.
+Using shoes with a heel works on the same principle as squatting with plates under your heels.
+The difference is that shoes can offer a more permanent and reliable fix and one acceptable in competition.

-For more information on the best squat shoes, check out our article HERE
+For more information, check our article on the best squat shoes.

 11. Flare Your Toes While Squatting